CHTC/chtc-website-source/_uw-research-computing/singularity-htc.md

 ```
 [alice@build]$ exit
 ```
+{:.term}

 ## 7. Use an Apptainer Container in HTC Jobs

 HTCondor will automatically fetch and prepare your Apptainer environment for your high-throughput jobs as long as we provide HTCondor with the `.sif` file information in your job's submit file.
 Specifically, we need to provide HTCondor with the name of the `container_image` and to tell HTCondor where to find the `.sif` file to transfer to the job using `transfer_input_files` like so:

 ```
 # HTC Submit File

 # Provide HTCondor with the name of your .sif file and universe information
 container_image = my-container.sif
-universe = container
+universe = container    # Optional, since `container_image` was specified

 executable = myExecutable.sh